stkr/dotfiles/README.md

 ## Alacritty and the conpty disaster

 On windows, alacritty since some time uses the conpty.
 However, the version of conpty + conhost/OpenConsole shipped with windows is quite outdated and broken.

-There is no way in default alacritty to replace those components as they are taken from the windows installation.
-Howver a patch exists to have alacritty take conpty.dll and OpenConsole.exe from the same directory as the alacritty.exe [6].
-A PR for that was declined [7], [8], so that will not make it into an alacritty release, however, compiling alacritty from scratch is quite straightforward.
-Source and compilation instructions for conpty.dll and OpenConsole can be found at [8].
-After opening the .sln file in visual studio it prompts to install one million of things (20 GB!).
-However, the only thing really needed is the Windows SDK.
+alacritty to replace those components Per default, they are taken from the windows installation.
+However since version 0.13.0 (Dec 2023), alacritty takes conpty.dll and OpenConsole.exe from the same directory as the alacritty.exe if they are present [12].

+Source and compilation -instructions for conpty.dll and OpenConsole can be found at [8].
+After opening the .sln file in -visual studio it prompts to install one million of things (20 GB!).
+However, the only thing really -needed is the Windows SDK.

+Alternatively, WezTerm comes with pre-built binaries of conpty.dll and OpenConsole.exe.
+They can be obtained from the WezTerm github at [13].

 ## Hostname specific colorization of the tmux status line